 A couple of clever chaps called Masicamp and Baumeister set up a series of studies to investigate this.
 They discovered that having an unfinished goal caused intrusive thoughts.
 These in turn caused problems with tasks associated with logical thinking.
 Basically, it mucked things up a bit in the brain!

 Time for Planning:

-If we take time to make plans to achieve the goal, this helps us.
+If we take the time to make plans to achieve the goal, this helps us.
 Those who acted on their plans and made attempts to fulfil their goals found that they had a clearer head and were no longer bothered by intrusive thoughts.
-Interestingly, the very act of planning appeared not only to suspend the mind’s drive to achieve the goal, it reduced intrusive thoughts and freed up the mind for other uses.
+Interestingly, the very act of planning appeared not only to suspend the mind’s drive to achieve the goal, but also reduced intrusive thoughts and freed up the mind for other uses.

 Our lives are usually filled with plenty of choices and, sometimes, the more choices we have the more complicated life can become.
 This is especially the case if we’re dithering on something as simple as clearing out the spare room or sitting down to have a cup of tea!
 Is the world going to stop spinning if we don’t choose one over the other?
 The simple answer to that is “No”.
-However, we can benefit greatly from making a straight forward choice and ‘getting on with it’.
+However, we can benefit greatly from making a straightforward choice and ‘getting on with it’.

 So What Can you ‘Get on With’?

 In order to help the brain release a bit of pressure and become more relaxed, it’s good to make a decision and ‘get on with it’ whenever possible.
 As we know, the actual doing something is frequently far easier than the thinking about it.

 So, as we hopefully move forward into calmer times, what can you cross off your to-do list.
 What isn’t worth worrying about or has become out of date?
 Look at what is left.
 What can you move forward with that will make a difference to you?
 What one small step can you take that is showing you that you are ‘getting on with it’?